promcon/website/content/2016-berlin/index.md

 ## Overview

-PromCon 2016 will be the first conference around the [Prometheus](https://prometheus.io/) monitoring system.
-It will take place from August 25 - 26 at [Google Berlin](https://goo.gl/maps/a9cCmgbsq7L2) and will be a single-track event with space for 80 attendants.
-Tickets are already sold out at this time.
-However, all talks will be recorded and published after the event to create maximum exposure.
+PromCon 2016 was the first conference around the [Prometheus](https://prometheus.io/) monitoring system.
+It took place from August 25 - 26 at [Google Berlin](https://goo.gl/maps/a9cCmgbsq7L2) as a single-track event with space for 80 attendants.

 PromCon aims to connect Prometheus users and developers from around the world in order to exchange knowledge, best practices, and experience gained around using Prometheus.
 We also want to collaborate to build a community and grow professional connections around systems and service monitoring.

-We are looking forward to seeing you at PromCon 2016!
+We are looking forward to seeing you at the next PromCon!

 ## Contact